Store

 Efforts To Stimulate Collagen Production

 1. Stimulate the central hormonal system to increase Growth Hormone secretion.
-Growth hormone is the master hormone that will in turn promote fibroblasts to produce more collagen throughout the body and reverse aging skin.
+Growth hormone is the master hormone that will, in turn, promote fibroblasts to produce more collagen throughout the body and reverse aging skin.

 Growth Hormone (hGH)